Press On Nails Are The Beauty Industry’s Best-Kept Secret

 Press-on manicures are sets of plastic nails, which the wearer can pick from and set to their own nail beds.
 They come in a wide variety of colors, shapes, and lengths, including plain varieties which allow the wearer to paint and decorate them how she wishes.

-The plastic nail is glued to the nail bed with strong adhesive or nail glue (depending on the brand and style purchased), and the wearer can either decorate them as she chooses or use the pre-designed sets which come with designs and decorations already applied.
+The plastic nail is glued to the nail bed with strong adhesive or nail glue (depending on the brand and style purchased), and the wearer can either decorate them as she chooses or use the pre-designed sets which come with nail designs and decorations already applied.

 Most sets come with many different nail sizes so one can measure their nail bed prior to application, and they are also numbered on the tips so if one needs to be replaced it is less difficult to find the match the second time.
-If you do it properly, the nails appear to be cleanly applied and seamless, so it is difficult to discern where your real nail ends and the fake one begins.
+If you do it properly, the nails appear to be cleanly applied and seamless, so it is difficult to discern where your real nail tips and the fake one begins.

 Where Can I Get Quality Press-On Nails?

 There are as many options for press-on manicures as there are other styles.
 A manicure at your local nail spa can cost upwards of $90.
-However, press-on varieties cost much less at around $9 to $12 for sets of 24 to 36 nails and sets around $6 to $7 for the do-it-yourself design sets for 10 or more manicures.
+However, press-on varieties cost much less at around $9 to $12 for sets of 24 to 36 nails and sets around $6 to $7 for the do-it-yourself nail design sets for 10 or more manicures.
 You can find the press-on nail brand Static Nails at Nordstrom and press-on manicure design sets at Ulta Beauty.

 Icicle Pop-On Reusable Manicure Set